mdcurran/simple-spark-testing/README.md

 [![travis](https://travis-ci.org/mdcurran/simple-spark-testing-library.svg?branch=master)](https://travis-ci.org/mdcurran/simple-spark-testing-library)
 [![codecov](https://codecov.io/gh/mdcurran/simple-spark-testing-library/branch/master/graph/badge.svg)](https://codecov.io/gh/mdcurran/simple-spark-testing-library)

 A small library designed to be a wrapper for unit and integration tests.
-Tailored for Spark 1.6 only.
+Tailored for Spark 2.3.

 Unit tests with ScalaTest, and integration tests with Cucumber (in the future).